devisscher/NextBlog/posts/006-my-first-next-post.md

 7. Test it out by committing your code to Github

-If you want more info about deployments with Now check out this article: https://zeit.co/blog/now-json
+If you want more info about deployments and setting up Travis with [Now.sh](https://now.sh) check out this article: https://zeit.co/blog/now-json

 ## Some cool things to mention about Next